remult/remult/docs/guide/setup-angular.md

 The todo app now supports signing in and out, with all access restricted to signed in users only.

-As there is no point in displaying anything but the sign in area to users who haven't signed in yet, we can move the rest of the template elements into the second `ng-container`, conditioned by `*ngIf="context.isSignedIn()"`.
+As there is no point in displaying anything but the sign in area to users who haven't signed in yet, we can move the rest of the template elements into the second `ng-container`, conditioned by `*ngIf="context.authenticated()"`.

 ### Role-based authorization
 Usually, not all application users have the same privileges.
 Let's define an `admin` role for our todo list, and enforce the following authorization rules: